department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 : “Veterans” is plural and doesn't take an apostrophe.
 Go to [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

 **Vietnam Era: Capitalize**
 : But lowercase "era" when you include "War" in the term ("Vietnam War era").
-Go to entry on "era" for additional explanation.
+Go to entry for "era" for additional explanation.

 **Vocational Rehabilitation Counselor (VRC)**
 : Go to [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.